 Aside from oil, you also need to exfoliate several times a week.
 Dead skin cells can clog pores and contribute to bumps in your skin.
 Microdermabrasion is a great way to remove dead skin cells, buff away rough skin, decongest pores, and improve the overall appearance of the skin.

 Trophy Skin’s microdermabrasion tools also have a Pore Extraction Tip that can be used to remove excess oil, sebum, whiteheads and blackheads.
-Here’s a video on how to use the Pore Extraction Tip:

 Choose a facial wash that has salicylic acid or benzoyl peroxide.
 It is a good way to prevent blackheads and whiteheads on a daily basis.
-You may also go for toners that has salicylic acid or benzoyl peroxide to make sure that the active ingredient sits on your skin longer for it to be able to do its work.
+You may also go for toners that have salicylic acid or benzoyl peroxide to make sure that the active ingredient sits on your skin longer for it to be able to do its work.

 How to Eradicate Blackheads for Good

-You may hear professionals discouraging you from pricking your own skin and this is not without reason.
+You may hear professionals discouraging you from picking your own skin and this is not without reason.
 Most cases, you end up infecting the pore because of unhygienic practice, leading to a more serious condition.

 Some people manage to remove the blackheads but did not follow up with an antibacterial solution to kill the bacteria from deep in the pore.
-This results to more trouble, scarring, and infection.
+This results in more trouble, scarring, and infection.
 So, if you have no idea how to do it properly, do your own research before taking matters into your own hands or go see a professional.